thought-machine/please/README.md

 To build Please yourself, run `./bootstrap.sh` in the repo root.
 This will set up the minimal environment needed to build Please, build it once manually and then rebuild it again using itself.
-You'll need to have Go and PyPy installed to build Please.
+You'll need to have Go installed to build Please.
 It should compile under Go 1.5+ (1.4 is no longer supported because we use several minor standard library features from 1.5) and once compiled can target 1.4+.

-To build on OSX, you'll need Homebrew installed.
-After that simply 'brew install pypy' and 'brew install go' and you should be good to go (heh).
+Similarly to the instructions above, you'll need a python interpreter.
+Having PyPy, python2 and python3 installed will allow you to build all the possible engines & therefore packages etc, but just python2 is enough for the build to succeed.

 You'll need to have dependencies for the various helper programs of Please installed in order to build it.
 At the moment the minimal